nimh-sfim/lab-docs/vscode_guide.md

 ## VS Code General Guides

 - [VS Code's Intro Docs & Videos][vscode_docs] are good general resources
+- [VS Code and Git][vscode_git] for extensive details on how to use VSCode to interface with Git and GitHub
 - [VS Code keyboard short cuts][keyboard_shortcuts]
 - [VS Code key bindings for other editors][keybindings] for those who cannot live without your vi or emacs short cuts